jolie/docs/src/language-tools-and-standard-library/basics/engine-arguments/README.md

                                         (under Windows use quotes or double-quotes, e.g., -C "ConstantIdentifier=ConstantValue" )
-    --connlimit [number]              Set the maximum number of active connection threads --conncache [number]              Set the maximum number of cached persistent output connections --responseTimeout [number]          Set the timeout for request-response invocations (in milliseconds) --correlationAlgorithm [simple|hash] Set the algorithm to use for message correlation --log [severe|warning|info|fine]  Set the logging level (default: info) --stackTraces                      Activate the printing of Java stack traces (default: false)
+    --connlimit [number]              Set the maximum number of active connection threads --conncache [number]              Set the maximum number of cached persistent output connections --responseTimeout [number]          Set the timeout for request-response invocations (in milliseconds, default 1 min = 60*1000)
+    --correlationAlgorithm [simple|hash] Set the algorithm to use for message correlation --log [severe|warning|info|fine]  Set the logging level (default: info) --stackTraces                      Activate the printing of Java stack traces (default: false)